usubalang/usuba/_posts/2020-03-19-crypto-languages.md

 computation [5] is not proven to be secured.
 CAO thus uses Hidden Markov Models to try and break it.
-This is weaker than Usuba's automatic masking, but was done years provable security against side-channel attacks became a thing [6].
+This is weaker than Usuba's automatic masking, but was done years provable security against side-channel attacks became a must [6].

 ### FaCT